Odoo - Asterisk connector

 /etc/asterisk/manager.conf (depending on your Linux distribution, the directory may be different).
 Here is a sample configuration file with my comments inline :

-Warning : simply reloading Asterisk is not enough to activate the AMI ; you need to restart Asterisk (check that nobody is on the phone, because a restart of Asterisk will stop all ongoing phone calls).
+Warning : On older version of Asterisk, you needed to restart Asterisk (check that nobody is on the phone, because a restart of Asterisk will stop all ongoing phone calls).
 On newer version of Asterisk, just type manager reload in the Asterisk CLI.